Client Project Management Software for Agencies

 How is client project management software different from agency management software? +

 If billable visibility, scope control, staffing realism, or client reporting matter, keeping time close to delivery work is usually the cleaner setup.
 The key is not only logging hours.
-It is whether those hours improve the next staffing, estimate, or status decision.
+It is whether those hours improve the next staffing, estimate, or status decision while the work is still in motion.

 What should a live client project management pilot prove? +

-A useful pilot should prove that one real client workflow can move from intake to kickoff, delivery, approvals, tracked effort, and status reporting with less reconstruction.
-If the team still needs a second spreadsheet, a second file system, or a second status tracker, the workflow is not connected enough yet.
+A useful pilot should prove that one real client workflow can move from intake to kickoff, delivery, approvals, tracked effort, workload review, and status reporting with less reconstruction.
+If the team still needs a second spreadsheet, a second file system, or a second status tracker to run the week, the workflow is not connected enough yet.

-Not always.
+Not every agency needs that extra layer immediately, but some do.
 Scrumbuiss is strongest when the immediate buying need is a cleaner client-delivery workflow.
-Teams that need deeper budget-versus-actual control, profitability management, or more formal client change-request administration should validate those broader requirements directly during evaluation.
+Teams that need deeper budget-versus-actual control, profitability management, broader finance reporting, or more formal client change-request administration should validate those broader requirements directly during evaluation.

 Explore the supporting pages that back up this workflow and help explain the full delivery stack.